Kweisi Mfume: 2020 special

-On November 4, 2019, Mfume announced his candidacy for the special election for his old congressional seat to fill the vacancy created by the October death of his successor, Elijah Cummings.
+On November 4, 2019, Mfume announced his candidacy for the special election for his old congressional seat to fill the vacancy created by the October death of his predecessor, Elijah Cummings.
 On February 4, 2020, Mfume won the Democratic nomination, defeating Maya Rockeymoore Cummings, Elijah Cummings's widow.
-As the 7th is a heavily Democratic, black-majority district, this all but assured Mfume's return to Congress after a 24-year absence.
+As the 7th is a heavily Democratic district, this all but assured Mfume's return to Congress after a 24-year absence.
 He defeated Republican nominee Kimberly Klacik in the general election on April 28, 2020 and was sworn in on May 5.

 2020

 Mfume ran for a full term in the November 2020 race and won, defeating Klacik in a rematch.

 2022

+2024

+Mfume won the general election with 80.25% of the vote, defeating Republican nominee Scott Collier and Libertarian nominee Ronald Owens-Bey.

 Committee assignments

 In the 117th Congress Mfume serves on the following committees: